antarctica/packer-vm-templates/README.md

 Note: You **MUST** set the release version to the next release (e.g. from 1.2.3, 2.0.0 for major, 1.3.0 for minor, 1.2.4 for patch), by setting the `release_version` user variable in each template.

-For each template there are two kinds, *desktop* and *cloud*:
+Each template targets multiple environments using different template files:

 * *Desktop* templates build from either a ISO image or existing VM files (e.g. a `.vmx`).
-They produce artifact's for desktop virtualisation tools, and also things like VMware vSphere and vCloud.
+They produce artefact's for desktop virtualisation tools, and also things like VMware vSphere and vCloud.
 * *Cloud* templates build from images provided by cloud providers.
-They produce artifacts specific to each provider, such as DigitalOcean images or Amazon Web Services AMI's.
+They produce artefacts specific to each provider, such as DigitalOcean images or Amazon Web Services AMI's.

 Typically you will build both kinds of template,